 What’s it like for the reporters, photographers, and livestreamers who cover Portland's protests on a nightly basis?

-For over four months, protesters demonstrating against police brutality and systemic racism have marched in Portland and the city's reporters, documentarians, and photographers were with them every step of the way, facing many of the same dangers.
-Now you can find out what it's like to be a person recording history on the front lines of the nation's Black Lives Matter movement with our Tuesday, October 27 livestream event, "Eyes on the Ground: A Conversation With Portland's Protest Journalists and Documentarians."
+For nearly five months, protesters demonstrating against police brutality and systemic racism have marched in Portland and the city's reporters, documentarians, and photographers were with them every step of the way, facing many of the same dangers.
+Now you can find out what it's like to be a person recording history on the front lines of the nation's Black Lives Matter movement with TONIGHT'S Tuesday, October 27 livestream event, "Eyes on the Ground: A Conversation With Portland's Protest Journalists and Documentarians."